eamonnmurphy/CMEECourseWork/MiniProject/README.md

 ## Writeup
 In writeup directory.
-Main.tex - Final LaTeX report for the MiniProject submission
+* Main.tex - Final LaTeX report for the MiniProject submission
+* MiniProject.bib - Bibliography file for generation of references

 ## Data
 In data directory